 Database accounts are an important tool to assist you with long-term research and to manage information.
-With the exception of the My Library account, where you log in with your name & V number, you will need to create your own account on the site after you enter through the library's access.
+With the exception of the My Library account, where you log in with your WOU ID and password, you will need to create your own account on the site after you enter through the library's access.
 Specific features vary, but typically the accounts allow you to

 - save your searches for later use,